-For 2010, a new remuneration model was adopted for the members of the Executive Board of Deutsche Börse Aktiengesellschaft.
-Therefore the members of the Executive Board received, for the last time, a variable share-based remuneration under the SBP for 2009.
-The maximum quota of shares that could be issued in any given financial year for the members of the Company's Executive Board amounted to 70,000 shares.
+Executive Board's participation in the SBP, the amount of the bonus and the delivery of shares.
+The maximum amount of shares that may be issued in any given financial year for the members of the Company's Executive Board amounts to 70,000 shares.

-The relevant responsible body shall determine the further details of the overall conditions of the SBP, in particular with respect to special circumstances affecting the participants in the SBP (e.g. retirement, illness, death) or special circumstances at Deutsche Börse Group (e.g. restructuring), as well as the specific terms and conditions of the share issue.
+The respective responsible body shall determine the further details of the overall conditions of the SBP, in particular with respect to special circumstances affecting the participants in the SBP (e.g. retirement, illness, death) or special circumstances at Deutsche Börse Group (e.g. restructuring), as well as the specific terms and conditions of the share issue.
 Any and all of the terms and conditions of the SBP with respect to the participation of the Company's Executive Board members and the management board members and managers of affiliated companies within the meaning of sections 15 et seq. of the AktG shall be subject to the sole decision-making authority of the respective responsible bodies.

 When structuring the SBP, the Company refrained from tying the issue of shares to the achievement of further performance targets during the waiting period.
 Under the SBP, the achievement of performance targets for the respective prior year is accounted for within the framework of the annual determination of the bonus amount.
-As explained above, this decision is taken by the respective responsible body of the company concerned.
-In all cases, the claims of the SBP participants shall only fall due after the end of the waiting period.
+The decision is made, as set out above, by the respective responsible body of the company in question and, as far as the Executive Board is concerned, by the Company's Supervisory Board.
+In all cases the claims of the SBP participants shall only fall due after the end of the waiting period.
 This means that, for the Company, the SBP shall serve to protect its liquidity not only in the case of share delivery, but also in the case of cash settlement.
 The SBP participants benefit not only from any increase in the price of the Company's shares, but also bear an unlimited share price risk, at least for the duration of the waiting period.

 The SBP loyalty component is closely linked to the share price risk borne by the SBP participants.
 Subject to special cases, the details of which are yet to be defined, the participants' claims shall lapse if they choose to leave the Company during the waiting period.
 The vast majority of the employees of the Company and its affiliated companies within the meaning of sections 15 et seq. of the AktG that may be considered for participation ranks among a small group of specialists for whom there is considerable market demand due to their high qualifications and experience.
 As a result, it is crucial that the Company retains these employees.
-Moreover, the Supervisory Board and the Executive Board believe that the performance-based compensation component is also a payment for contributing to the sustained success of Deutsche Börse Group, which can only be achieved with a certain degree of continuity among the Group's employees.
+Furthermore, the Supervisory Board and the Executive Board believe that the performance-based compensation component is also a payment for contributing to the sustained success of Deutsche Börse Group, which can only be achieved with a certain degree of continuity among the Group's employees.